-Read through your policy carefully before making a purchase, and ask the following questions:
+Read through your policy carefully before making a purchase, ask the following questions:

 - What hazards does the policy cover?
 Do you need to purchase additional coverage, like flood or wind insurance? - What is the policy's coverage amount?
 Is that enough to replace all of your personal possessions if needed?
 Use an inventory resource like KnowYourStuff.org to assess your coverage needs. - What (if any) loss-of-use coverage is included in the policy?
 Would you be able to afford the cost of alternative housing if you needed to vacate your property for repairs? - What is the policy's deductible?
 Could you afford to pay that amount before receiving any additional money to replace your possessions? - What type of repayment coverage does the policy provide?
-Do you need actual cash value coverage or replacement coverage? - What (if any) liability insurance and medical payments to others insurance is included in the policy?
+Do you need actual cash value coverage or replacement coverage? - What type of repayment coverage does the policy provide?
+Do you need actual cash value coverage or replacement coverage? - What (if any) liability insurance and medical payments to other insurance is included in the policy?